ogrieb/ogrieb.github.io/_posts/2016-12-28-on-the-algorithmics-of-bitcoin-mining.md

  Let us demonstrate the block hash computation by a real world example.
 [Block chain browsers](https://en.bitcoin.it/wiki/Block_chain_browser) like the [Blockexplorer](https://blockexplorer.com) website lets us browse the actual bitcoin blockchain.
 The main site always shows the most recent block, right now, this is block [#447569](https://blockexplorer.com/block/0000000000000000025f4304cbcaa71ffe257eb14e5a12303d257bed95b9c6ac).

  The values for this site are presented in an easily readable format, some abbreviated.
 The raw bytes we want to compute with can better be accessed by their web [API](https://blockexplorer.com/api-ref).
-[Here is](https://blockexplorer.com/api/block/00000000000000001e8d6829a8a21adc5d38d0a473b144b6765798e61f98bd1d) the very same block, just click it, your browser will show the returned [JSON](https://en.wikipedia.org/wiki/JSON) struct as text.
-A _lot_ of text, the list of transactions `"tx":["024b...6e51"]` is quite huge and makes up most of the data presented.
-Structuring the wall of text a bit, and shorting the `"tx"` array, we get:
+[Here](https://blockexplorer.com/api/block/00000000000000001e8d6829a8a21adc5d38d0a473b144b6765798e61f98bd1d) we can retrieve the very same block via their API.
+Just click on it, your browser will show the returned [JSON](https://en.wikipedia.org/wiki/JSON) struct as text.
+A _lot_ of text, the list of transactions `"tx":["024b...6e51"]` has 693 entries and thus makes up most of the data presented.
+When shorting the `"tx"` array and structuring the wall of text, we get:

 ```json
 {